Museum Bad Egart

 More information

-Individual guided tours on request, guided tours for groups and for school classes on request also outside the opening hours.
+Individual guided tours are available upon request, as are tours for groups and school classes, even outside of opening hours.

 Suggest an edit/correction